To Share in the Sufferings of Christ - Part 1

 But we have this treasure in earthen vessels, so that the surpassing greatness of the power will be of God and not from ourselves; we are afflicted in every way, but not crushed; perplexed, but not despairing; persecuted, but not forsaken; struck down, but not destroyed; always carrying about in the body the dying of Jesus, so that the life of Jesus also may be manifested in our body.
 For we who live are constantly being delivered over to death for Jesus’ sake, so that the life of Jesus also may be manifested in our mortal flesh.
 (2 Corinthians 4:7-11)

-Paul taught that we will possess the treasure of our faith in “earthen vessels”.
+Paul taught that we possess the treasure of our faith in “earthen vessels”.
 Earthen vessels are fragile and weak vessels, which is why Paul used this metaphor to describe our lives lived in God’s service.
 The “surpassing greatness of the power” by which we will live our lives and serve God is His, and not our own.

 Paul also taught that as believers we should expect, and we will in fact experience, what it is like to be “afflicted in every way”, “perplexed”, “persecuted”, and “struck down”, always carrying around in our body “the dying of Jesus”.
 These experiences will be allowed to touch our lives by our sovereign God and Father because of the principle that we studied previously.
 This principle can be summarized by Paul’s teaching in Romans 8 where he revealed that we are “heirs of God and fellow heirs with Christ, if indeed we suffer with Him so that we may also be glorified with Him.”
 (Romans 8:17).